 This problem has a simple, but slightly obscure, solution.
 We will not tell you exactly how to solve it, but we will give you a strong hint.
-In coolc, we implemented the resolution of the let shift-reduce conflict by using a CUP feature that allows precedence to be associated with productions (not just operators).
+You can implement the resolution of the let shift-reduce conflict by using a CUP feature that allows precedence to be associated with productions (not just operators).
 See the CUP documentation for information on how to use this feature.